RK Services is an independent, family run vehicle rental company trading for over 30 years based in the Vale of Evesham, in the heart of the midlands.

 Broadway has one of the longest village High Streets in the UK and takes in the lower high street with shops, restaurants and tea shops and the upper high street with the beautiful mixture of ancient small cottages and rather larger grand houses.
 A favourite promenade is to walk the extent of the street taking in the natural beauty of the architecture combined with glorious gardens.

-Bowling - Broadway has one of the best bowling greens in Worcestershire.
-Visitors are welcome.
+Broadway Bowling Club - Broadway has one of the best bowling greens in Worcestershire.
+Visitors and New Members are welcome.

 For more information see - W: www.broadwaybowlingclub.co.uk